odsod/monkey-music/README.md

 You have therefore decided to write a computer program that helps monkeys find good track recommendations for Spotify users.

-This is all entirely fictional of course.
+This is all entirely fictional of course. :)
 {: .tip}

 Task summary
 ------------

 The task consists of implementing a program to play the Monkey Music game.
-The goal of the game is to score points by gathering track recommendations and giving them to a Spotify user.
+The goal of the game is to score points by gathering track recommendations for a Spotify user.

 The game
 --------

-Every game of Monkey Music is broken up into a number of turns.
+The game takes place in a two dimensional level.
+The level is a rectangular grid of cells.

-Every turn, your program will be executed and fed information about the current state of the level by reading from `stdin`.
-Your program responds by printing one command to `stdout`.
-The command decides what your monkey does during the current turn.
+Your program will move your monkey around the level by printing commands to `stdout`.
+Before every command, your program will be fed information about the current state of the game and level through `stdin`.

-Fate decides the order in which monkeys execute their commands in a turn.
-{: .tip}
+The game is divided into turns.
+Upon each turn, every monkey on the level gets to execute one command.

 Before every turn, execution of your program starts.
 After every turn, execution of your program stops.
+{: .tip}

 Rules
 -----

 ### Scoring

-Your monkey will pick up tracks and deliver them to a user.
+Your mission is to move around the level, pick up tracks, and deliver them to a Spotify user.

-When a track is delivered, you will recieve a score according to how well the track fits the music taste of the user.
-The player with the highest score at the end of the game will be the winner.
+Each track is worth a certain amount of points.
+Every time you deliver a track, these points are added to your score.
+The player with the highest score at the end of the game is the winner.

-You should try to get as high a score as possible.
-{. tip}

 ### Turn limit